limalib/docs/docs/source/mudlib/std-spell.rst

 Returns: 1 if the reflex cost was successfully spent, 0 otherwise.

-.. c:function:: void set_instant_cast(int c)

-Sets whether the spell is an instant cast.
-Parameters:
-- c: 1 if the spell is an instant cast, 0 otherwise.

-.. c:function:: int query_instant_cast()

-Returns whether the spell is an instant cast.
-Returns: 1 if the spell is an instant cast, 0 otherwise.

 .. c:function:: mixed valid_target(object target)

 Checks if the target is valid for the spell.